michalorman/michalorman.github.com/_drafts/commands-and-queries.md

 Query method examines the state of a system.
 I'm using word system instead of object by purpose, as tests are not limited to a single object.
-For example testing file existence is communicating via file system not just checking whether object's attribute is set.
+For example testing file existence is communicating via file system not just checking whether object's file attribute is set.

 Query methods are those which looks like this: